AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

 ---
-title: Setting up IDCS Events Data Stream with Adobe I/O Events
+title: Setting Up InDesign APIs (Beta) - Firefly Services Events Data Stream with Adobe I/O Events
 ---

-# Setting up InDesign Cloud Services User Events Stream with Adobe I/O Events
+# Setting up InDesign APIs User Events Stream with Adobe I/O Events

-These instructions describe how to set up and get started using Adobe I/O Events for IDCS user driven job processing events.
-You can use Adobe I/O for streaming IDCS job processing events such as the downloading of assets, engine processing, uploading of assets etc.
+These instructions describe how to set up and get started using Adobe I/O Events for InDesign APIs user driven job processing events.
+You can use Adobe I/O for streaming InDesign APIs job processing events such as the downloading of assets, engine processing, uploading of assets etc.

 ## Introduction

-IDCS events provide all the job processing details, similar to those shown in the sync status calls of InDesign Cloud Services APIs.
-However, IDCS events are more comprehensive and real-time, unlike the sync status calls which only include "not-started," "running," "completed," and "failed" statuses.
+InDesign APIs events provide all the job processing details, similar to those shown in the status calls of InDesign APIs.
+However, InDesign APIs events are more comprehensive and real-time, unlike the status calls which only include "not-started," "running," "completed," and "failed" statuses.

-## Setup events browsing/listning in IDCS
+## Setup events browsing/listening in InDesign APIs

-InDesign cloud services is currently a Beta Product and thus cannot be enabled without a PreRelease agreement.
-After a PreRelease agreement is in place, you should be able to see InDesign cloud services events tile in developer console.
+InDesign APIs are currently in Beta thus cannot be enabled without a PreRelease agreement.
+After a PreRelease agreement is in place, you should be able to see InDesign APIs (Beta) - Firefly Services events tile in developer console.

 ## Setup Adobe I/O